-In our capacity as Statutory Auditor of Dassault "Company"), Aviation, (the appointed independent third party and certified by COFRAC under number 3-10481, we hereby report to you consolidated human the resources, environmental and social information for the year ended December 31, 2015 included in the management report (hereinafter named "CSR Information"), pursuant to article L.225-102-1 of the French Commercial Code (Code de commerce).
+In our capacity as Statutory Auditor of Dassault Aviation. (the "Company"), appointed ลร independent third party and certified by COFRAC under number 3-10481, we hereby report to you the consolidated human resources, on environmental and social information for the year ended December 31, 2015 included in the management report (hereinafter named "CSR Information"), pursuant to article L.225-102-1 of the French Commercial Code (Code de commerce).